victoriaperera/victoriaperera/README.md

 Hi there! 👋

-I'm Victoria, a full stack developer.
-Welcome to my GitHub profile!
+I'm Victoria, welcome to my GitHub profile!

-🌱 I’m currently learning about Cybersecurity at Coderhouse.
-👯 I’m looking to collaborate on future projects.

 <!--